20 Smallest Freshwater Aquarium Micro Fish That STAY Small

 You can also feed them on flakes.

-Though I said they could tolerate hard aquarium conditions, I do not encourage you to stress them just because they are survivors.
+Though I said they could tolerate challenging aquarium conditions, I do not encourage you to stress them because they are survivors.

 Your aquarium size shouldn’t be less than 5 gallons.

-For white cloud mountain care ensure that water remains consistently at temperature ranging from 64 ‘F to 72 ‘F(18-22°C) which is essential for white cloud mountain minnow temperature as it must not exceed.
+For white cloud mountain care ensure that water remains consistently at a temperature ranging from 64 ‘F to 72 ‘F(18-22°C) which is essential for white cloud mountain minnow as it must not be exceeded.

-The longest White Cloud Minnow I have seen was about 1.4 inches, and I do not think they grow beyond that.
+The longest White Cloud Minnow I have seen was about 1.4 inches; I do not think they grow beyond that.

-Otherwise, the fish is easy to maintain and I would recommend it for a beginner who is yet to fully comprehend the wonders of fish-keeping.
+Otherwise, the fish is easy to maintain and I would recommend it to a beginner who has yet to fully comprehend the wonders of fish-keeping.

-In contrast, in larger aquarium setups with ample space, White Clouds tend to exhibit more energetic behaviors.
+In contrast, White Clouds tend to exhibit more energetic behaviors in larger aquarium setups with ample space.
 Given ample room to swim and explore, they are likely to display their characteristic schooling behavior, forming tight groups and traveling as a unit throughout the tank.

-In larger tanks, White Clouds are also less likely to display territorial or aggressive behavior, as there is more space for individual fish to establish their territories and evade conflict.
+White Clouds are also less likely to display territorial or aggressive behavior in larger tanks, as there is more space for individual fish to establish their territories and evade conflict.

 19. Ember Tetra – Hyphessobrycon amandae